nextflow-io/nf-co2footprint/docs/usage/parameters.md

   **Default**: `null`

 - **`pue`**
-  Power usage effectivenes efficiency coefficient of the data centre.
+  Power usage effectiveness efficiency coefficient of the data centre.
 For local cluster you can usually find out your specific PUE at the system administrators or system managers.
-Also the current [yearly worldwide average](https://www.statista.com/statistics/1229367/data-center-average-annual-pue-worldwide/) could be used.
+Also, the current [yearly worldwide average](https://www.statista.com/statistics/1229367/data-center-average-annual-pue-worldwide/) could be used.
   **Default**: 1.00

 - **`powerdrawMem`**